(c) 2012 Frontiers Records

 "Wild" Mick Brown--Drums

 This is 2012, not 1987, folks.
-25 years and seven studio albums separate what most will say was the last, true Dokken classic, Back For The Attack, and this latest effort, Broken Bones.
+25 years and seven studio albums separate what most will say was the last, true Dokken classic, Back For The Attack, (I disagree, as I think Lightning Strikes Again is a classic Dokken record!) and this latest effort, Broken Bones.
 Things have changed, both internally and in the music industry, but Don Dokken continues to forge on, whether for the good or the bad, still working to release quality melodic hard rock in a world...or at least in an America...that constantly turns its back on such sounds.
 He can't hit the high notes like he once could, George Lynch is long gone, and a lot of the songs here are far more personal and introspective than the anthems of the past, but when Broken Bones is at its best, it is a very good record.
 Can it sustain those high moments, though?
 That is really what the main question about Broken Bones turns out to be.

 Then things hit a bump...and it's a pretty hefty sized bump, by the way....